MicrosoftDocs/SupportArticles-docs/support/sales-copilot/crm-permissions-and-configurations/no-admin-exists-error.md

 ---
 title: Ask your admin to create an environment for you error when opening Microsoft Copilot for Sales
-description: Resolves the Ask your admin to create an environment for you error in Microsoft Copilot for Sales when a user tries to open the app. ms.date: 04/07/2024
+description: Resolves the Ask your admin to create an environment for you error that occurs in Microsoft Copilot for Sales when a user tries to open the app. ms.date: 04/10/2024
 author: sbmjais
 ms.author: shjais
 ms.custom: sap:CRM Permissions and Configurations\CRM Settings
 ---
 # "Ask your admin to create an environment for you" error when opening Microsoft Copilot for Sales

 This article helps you troubleshoot and resolve the "Ask your admin to create an environment for you" error in Microsoft Copilot for Sales when a user tries to open the app.